Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Athletic Shirts

 Synthetics are a bit cheaper and lighter, but they are made from plastic and contain chemicals.
 That being said, they offer exceptional performance.
 Our favorite synthetic hiking shirts are the Outdoor Research Echo Series.
-They make a hooded version that is light enough to be worn in the heat with full sun protection!
+They make a hooded version that is light enough to be worn in the heat and has full sun protection!

 Wool shirts are another exceptional and more sustainable option.
 We love wool shirts and wear them in addition to our synthetic shirts.
 Wool shirts are super comfortable and do an incredible job at temperature regulation.
 Most importantly, as a travel shirt, wool does a much better job of resisting odors.
 We regularly wear our wool shirts multiple times between washes.